JoergM/shiv-uv-example/README.md

 ### The build.sh

 The build.sh file is used to build the package and create the binary using shiv.
-To use it in your Repo just copy it and change the variables on to to match your binary name and main function.
+To use it in your Repo just copy it and change the variable on to to match your binary name which is defined in your pyproject.toml under [project.scripts].

 It uses a not perfect "ls trick" to get the wheel name.
 I didn't find a better way to get the wheel name in a way that works across different versions.